 Chapter three is a response to the thesis of Bauckham and Hurtado, who say Jewish monotheism of Second Temple Judaism was not strict but provided a bridge to enable the early Christians to worship Jesus, indicating they viewed him as God.
 Dunn treats God’s angels, Spirit, Wisdom, Word, and exalted humans to show, “(I)in no case was the thought of worshipping other than God entertained.”
 Thus, “Second Temple Judaism … provided no precedent to which the first Christians could appeal” to worship Jesus as God (90).
 Dunn later questions the utility of Bauckham’s coined and repeated expression “divine identity” (141-144).
 Dunn obviously disagrees with Bauckham and Hurtado by contending that Christian worship of Jesus and a high Christology are late first century developments, a view his PhD professor C.F.D.
 Moule popularized.

-I count it a privilege to be a friend of Jimmy (as his friends call him) Dunn.
-It seems as if he is in a place, theologically, that I was years ago.
+I count it a privilege to be a friend of Dr. Dunn, whom his friends call “Jimmy.”
+Nowadays, I sometimes wonder if he is almost in a place, theologically, that I was years ago.
 After being a Trinitarian Christian for twenty-two years, I decided that the doctrine of the Trinity is not in the Bible and thus it is wrong.
 But what was I to believe in its place?
 I concluded that the God of Israel is only the Father, whose name is YHWH.
 But who was and is Jesus?
 I undertook an in-depth study about it, devouring hundreds of books, many written by scholars like Jimmy Dunn.
 At first I was perplexed, thinking the NT occasionally calls Jesus “God.”
 But after five years, I became convinced that the NT nowhere identifies Jesus as God.
 And it took me another five years to conclude that the NT doesn’t say Jesus literally preexisted.
 In those ten years, I felt enlightened yet uncomfortable since I believed, like the Apologists, in two gods, a belief I now call “big God, little God.”
-I was much relieved when I came to understand that in the NT only the Father is God and Jesus is fully human by having never preexisted.
+I was much relieved when I came to understand that in the NT only the Father is God, so that Jesus is fully human and not God, and that he never actually preexisted.

 Not so with Dunn.
 At the Annual Meeting of the Society of Biblical Literature in 2009, I heard him speak on his book Unity and Diversity in the New Testament (dedicated to Moule).
 He said that on the basis of the NT “it is not possible to view a single, unified Christian theology in the first century.”
 I respect Jimmy Dunn so much, but I’m not convinced of this.
 Years earlier, in 2000, he explained his view to me.
 I don’t think Jimmy has significantly changed his Christology in Did the First Christians; rather, it’s a matter of emphasis.

-However, Dunn’s conclusions in this book are unequivocal and hard hitting about not giving God the Father his due, similar to one author who wrote about the “Forgotten Father.”
+However, Jimmy’s conclusions in this book are unequivocal and hard hitting about not giving God the Father his due, similar to one author who wrote about the “Forgotten Father.”
 Dunn rightly implies that Christianity errs in being mostly christocentric instead of theocentric.
 What harm is there in doing that and thus worshipping Jesus as God?
 Dunn answers astutely, “Christian worship can deteriorate into what may be called Jesus-olatry….
 I use the term ‘Jesus-olatry’ as in an important sense parallel or even close to ‘idolatry’….
 The danger of Jesus-olatry is … that Jesus has been substituted for God….
 Jesus is absorbing the worship due to God alone….
 The worship due to God is stopping at Jesus.”
 (147).
-I think I used to do that.
+Right on!
+When I was a Trinitarian, I think I did that.

-[For further reading about this book by Dunn, see my friend Scot McKnight's post on Monday entitled "Jesus: when was he first worshipped?" here at patheos.com at his Jesus Creed blog.
+[For further reading about this book by Dunn, see my friend Scot McKnight’s post on Monday entitled “Jesus: when was he first worshipped?” here at patheos.com at his Jesus Creed blog.
 He briefly reviews this book.
-Dunn was McKnight's PhD supervisor.
-Dunn was the first guest lecturer, in 2000, at the annual Kermit Zarley Lectures at North Park University in Chicago.]
+Dunn was McKnight’s PhD supervisor.
+Dunn was the first guest lecturer, in 2000, at the annual Kermit Zarley Lectures at North Park University in Chicago, which McKnight created and directed.]

 Technically, calling early Christians monotheists is anachronistic since the term “monotheism” was coined by philosopher Henry More in the seventeenth century.
 Trinitarians claim to be monotheists; but many religious Jews and all Muslims allege they are polytheists.